mussa-shirazi-imply/imply-kubernetes/README.md

 ### create persistent volume file `postgres-pvc-pv.yaml`

-Create the persistent valume claim for the postgress. to review the file look for the file `postgres-pvc-pv.yaml` in `postgresssql` folder.
-Since this the dev envrinoment we are going to use 1gb storge.
+Create the persistent volume claim for PostgreSQL.
+To review the file, look for the file `postgres-pvc-pv.yaml` in the `postgresql` folder.
+Since this is a development environment, we are going to use 1GB storage.

-For more detail on persistent valume and persistent valume claims `https://kubernetes.io/docs/concepts/storage/persistent-volumes/`
+For more detail on persistent volumes and persistent volume claims, visit the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes).

 `